Skip to main content

 1. Executive Summary

-The intent is that this design is simple enough to enable quick set up and use, but useful enough to help drive real insights into the requirements for the GRID operational design, and for the GRID participants.
+The intent is that this design is low (to zero) cost and simple enough to enable quick set up and use, but useful enough to help drive real insights into the requirements for the GRID operational design, and for the GRID participants.

 The logical model for GRID is shown below.